In-Person Meeting vs Virtual: Which Is Right for You?

 Virtual Meetings

-A virtual meeting is a meeting conducted through digital communication tools and platforms, typically over the Internet.
-Participants join these meetings remotely from various locations using computers, smartphones, or other internet-connected devices.
-Virtual meetings can include video conferences, audio conferences, webinars, or any form of online collaboration where attendees interact electronically, rather than being physically present in the same room.
+Virtual meetings are conducted online through digital communication tools where participants connect and interact via the internet.
+Attendees join these meetings remotely from any location using computers, smartphones, or any other internet-connected device.
+Virtual meetings include video and audio conferences, webinars, and any other form of online collaboration.

 Two attendees at a Virtual Meeting